omarTBakr/EducationalProjects/python/hospital system/readMe.md

 To understand the system, start by examining these classes and their methods.
 The HospitalSystem class drives the main program loop, handling user input and calling appropriate methods from other classes.
+# Additinal
+- modularize the code (separate different classes into different modules)
+- do more error-handling